OctopusSamples/SpaceCloner/docs/HowItWorks.md

 The assumption is you are using this script to clone a process to another instance for testing purposes.
 You don't need the headache of deployments, releases and everything associated with it.

 Tenant variables were excluded mostly due to how they are returned from the API.
 Honestly it looked like a bit of a maintenance nightmare.

-### No targets or workers
-The majority of the use cases this script was designed for involved moving between Octopus Deploy instances.
-This made targets almost impossible to bring over.

-- The thumbprint on the server will be different than the tentacle is expecting.
-- Polling tentacles are configured to point to a specific instance, bring over the registration won't work.
-- Several targets rely on accounts (Azure Targets and K8s specifically).
-The script has to enter default values for those items, meaning they won't connect.

-Chances are you will want different targets per instance.

 ## The Space Has to Exist
 The space on the source and destination must exist prior to running the script.
 The script will fail if the destination space doesn't exist.
 It doesn't create a space for you.